-The SoCon has consistently ranked among the leaders in all of Division I in the NCAA’s Academic Progress Rate (APR), a predictor of graduation rates.
+The Southern Conference has consistently ranked among the leaders in all of Division I in the NCAA’s Academic Progress Rate (APR), a predictor of graduation rates.
 To build on the academic reputation of the league, the SoCon Academic Exchange was created in 2014-15.
-Through the efforts of the chief academic officers and provosts, the Academic Exchange has initiated a leadership, education and development program for faculty, as well as the first undergraduate research forum in the conference’s history.
+Through the efforts of the chief academic officers and provosts, the Academic Exchange has initiated leadership and development program for faculty, as well as the first undergraduate research forum in the Conference’s history.

-Iamarino, 62, has spent the past 33 years at the conference level, working at both the Sun Belt and Northeast conferences.
-Prior to joining the SoCon, he served as Commissioner of the Northeast Conference for nine years.
-During that time, the league launched its first website, approved athletic aid in the sport of football, increased television coverage on the Madison Square Garden Network from 12 to 30 basketball games, started its first coverage of football on regional television, and initiated more concentrated marketing and merchandising efforts than in the past.
+Iamarino has spent the past 34 years at the conference level, previously working at both the Sun Belt and Northeast conferences.
+Prior to joining the SoCon, he served as commissioner of the Northeast Conference for nine years.
+During that time, the league launched its first website, approved athletic aid in the sport of football, increased television coverage on the Madison Square Garden Network from 12 to 30 basketball games, started its first coverage of football on regional television, and initiated its first concentrated marketing and merchandising efforts.

 He entered the field of intercollegiate athletics as assistant sports information director at Georgetown University in 1979 before moving on to become sports information director at Jacksonville University for three years.

 Iamarino is a native of Monsey, New York, and a 1977 graduate of St. Bonaventure University, where he earned magna cum laude honors majoring in journalism.
 An amateur baseball historian, he is a member of the Society for American Baseball Research and has written articles for SABR as well as Baseball Digest magazine.
 He resides in Spartanburg, South Carolina, with his wife, Mary Ann, and their son, PJ.